cyishere/zhouzhou-rocks/src/pages/posts/why-is-everything-everywhere-getting-such-polarized-responses-in-china.md

 date: 2022-05-30T23:33:03.000+08:00
 title: Why Is Everything Everywhere  All At Once Getting Such Polarized Responses In China?
-excerpt: 'After watching Everything Everywhere all at once, audiences in China are in two states: excitement and disappointment.
+excerpt: 'After watching Everything Everywhere All At Once, audiences in China are in two states: excitement and disappointment.
 Why?
 I did several interviews and got some screenplay tips.'
 cover: "/assets/images/everything-everywhere-all-at-once-poster.jpeg"
 coverAlt: A lot of Chinese filmgoers says the film is messy like the poster.

 ---
-It was really intriguing to hear diverse points of view about Everything Everywhere All at once.
+It was really intriguing to hear diverse points of view about _Everything Everywhere All at once_.
 Some of them adore it; they are ecstatic, thrilled, and inspired.
 The majority of them are screenwriters or filmmakers, while the others are filmgoers who are disappointed, dissatisfied, and even loathed.

 This situation caused me to think.
 Why?